jbyrdrh/automating-storage-mgmt-with-rhel-system-roles/README.md

 The holders, links, and partitions fields can be used as an indication to help determine if the disk possibly contains data.
 As you build a playbook to select the disks that should be used by the storage role, you might want to use these fields to help exclude existing disks that might already contain data.
 However, this type of logic would not be idempotent, as on the first run the storage role would configure storage on these unused devices.
 On subsequent runs, the playbook would no longer be able to find unused disks and would fail.

-In the example presented in this blog post, the storage role will control all storage on the systems, except for the disk that the operating systems (OSs) boot from (the sda device on all managed nodes), so I am not concerned about selecting disks that might already contain data.
+In the example presented in this demo, the storage role will control all storage on the systems, except for the disk that the operating systems (OSs) boot from (the `sda` device on all managed nodes), so I am not concerned about selecting disks that might already contain data.

 Note that extreme care must be taken to ensure that you don’t inadvertently identify disks for the storage role to use that contain data, which might result in data loss.

 # Using Ansible facts to select disks for storage role use
-In this example, I would like to find and use the two 10GB disks for the web_vg volume group, and find and use the two 15GB disks for the database_vg volume group.
-In my environment, all storage devices start with sd, and my OS is installed on sda on all servers, so I would like to exclude sda when searching for disks to use.
+In this example, I would like to find and use the two 10GB disks for the `web_vg` volume group, and find and use the two 15GB disks for the `database_vg` volume group.
+In my environment, all storage devices start with `sd`, and my OS is installed on `sda` on all servers, so I would like to exclude `sda` when searching for disks to use.

-Again, in this environment the storage role is managing all storage on the system other than the sda device, so I am not concerned with the playbook finding and using disks that already contain data.
+Again, in this environment the storage role is managing all storage on the system other than the `sda` device, so I am not concerned with the playbook finding and using disks that already contain data.
 If your environment is not fully managed by the storage role, additional precautions should be taken to ensure the playbook doesn’t use disks that might already contain data, which could result in data loss.

 Based on my environment, I can create a playbook to locate the disks with my criteria:

 ~~~